identitymonk/ConferenceTweetMapper/README.md

    * configparser
    * argparse
    * py2neo
+   * asyncio
+       * and Microsoft Visual C++ Build Tools if you compile it on Windows, after adding cl.exe in your Path

 - Neo4j Db installed, configured, and ready for connection

-   I won't detail hee how to do this part, there are plenty of good tutorials on the Web
+   I won't detail here how to do this part, there are plenty of good tutorials on the Web

 ## archive.py
 This script can be used as follow: